narrietal/Fast-ULCNet/README.md

 python FastULCNet.py
 ```

+## Work in progress
+- Fast-ULCNet Pytorch implementation
+- Python package of Comfi-FastGRNN for both Tensorflow and Pytorch

 ## Citation
-If you use this code in your research, please cite the paper:
+If you use Fast-ULCNet to inspire your research, please cite the paper: (TBD)
-TBD